RetailLawBCLP

 Share

-California Governor Gavin Newsom signed legislation into law, which codifies significant reforms to the Private Attorneys’ General Act (PAGA).
+California Governor Gavin Newsom has signed legislation into law which codifies significant reforms to the Private Attorneys’ General Act (PAGA).
 The emergency legislation, which is effective on the date of the Governor’s signature, comes just days after the unveiling of a significant reform proposal approved by business groups and labor advocates.
 The coalition acted with urgency to head off a proposed ballot measure, which would have essentially repealed the existing law.

 Among the legislation’s most significant changes are: